Search within:

 To confirm your placement, refresh your DARS, then look under Placements on page 1.

 If you are a new student or transfer student, your orientation staff at your campus will help advise you into you a great schedule.
-If you are a current Ohio University student who has never taken a math class at Ohio University, contact your adviser to ensure that you enroll in the most appropriate math course for your major.
+If you are a current Ohio University student who has never taken a math class at Ohio University, contact your advisor to ensure that you enroll in the most appropriate math course for your major.
 The choice of the course in which you should enroll (if any) depends on your major, University Catalog of Entry, and Math Placement Level.
-Be sure to discuss all course selections with your academic adviser, whether you are a new student at orientation or are a current student.
+Be sure to discuss all course selections with your academic advisor, whether you are a new student at orientation or are a current student.

-Information about a Proctored Placement Level 3 Test
+Information about a proctored placement level 3 test.

 Only students taking the PL3 Math Placement test (those who have a calculated PL2 placement or those who took the No Placement Placement test and scored 19-24 correct) need to take the test in an approved proctored environment.
 Ohio University campuses have approved testing centers for this purpose.